Gabriella439/nixos-in-production/manuscript/BigPicture.md

 ## Scope

-We've talked about NixOS so far from a birds-eye view, but you might prefer a more down-to-earth picture of the day-to-day requirements and responsibilities for a professional NixOS user.
+So far I've explained NixOS in high-level terms, but you might prefer a more down-to-earth picture of the day-to-day requirements and responsibilities for a professional NixOS user.

 To that end, here is a checklist that will summarize what you would need to understand in order to effectively introduce and support NixOS within an organization: